finnerjones/javapatterns/README.md

 * **Gradle tasks**

-   `gradle tasks`  -  lists the available tasks for the project
+   `./gradlew tasks`  -  lists the available tasks for the project

-   `gradle clean`  -  deletes the `build` directory
+   `./gradlew clean`  -  deletes the `build` directory

-   `gradle build`  -  builds the project and generates a JAR
+   `./gradlew build`  -  builds the project and generates a JAR

-   `gradle test`   -  runs the unit tests
+   `./gradlew test`   -  runs the unit tests

 ----